Photo: Nick Rutter

 Alena has performed with leading figures in the flute world, including Emmanuel Pahud, William Bennett, Lorna McGhee and Denis Bouriakov.
 She has performed solo works with orchestras such as Moscow Chamber Orchestra, Moscow Philharmonic Orchestra, the Royal Academy of Music Chamber Orchestra and has played at the most prestigious UK venues including Royal Festival Hall, Buckingham Palace, Wigmore Hall, Barbican Hall, King’s Place and at the BBC Proms at the Royal Albert Hall with the BBC Scottish Symphony Orchestra.
 She has played recitals in Canada, Japan, Singapore, Taiwan, UK, USA, Russia, Germany, Austria and Spain.

 Alena started her music education at the Gnesins Special Music School (college) in Moscow at the age of 7.
-After finishing the Gnesins School with highest mark of her year, Alena went on to studying in London with Professor William Bennett OBE (flute) and Patricia Morris (piccolo).
-Miss Lugovkina has graduated from the Royal Academy of Music with the highest woodwind exam mark in 2011.
-She received her Master of Music with Distinction at the Guildhall School of Music&Drama where she studied with Philippa Davies, Sarah Newbold, Ian Clarke, Christopher Green, Sharon Williams.
+After finishing at the Gnesins School with highest mark of her year, Alena went on to study in London with Professor William Bennett OBE (flute) and Patricia Morris (piccolo).
+Alena graduated from the Royal Academy of Music with the highest woodwind exam mark in 2011.
+She received her Master of Music with Distinction at the Guildhall School of Music & Drama where she studied with Philippa Davies, Sarah Newbold, Ian Clarke, Christopher Green, and Sharon Williams.
 In 2014 she was selected to be an Artist Fellow at the Guildhall School of Music and Drama.